-Cork Astronomy Club looks forward to welcoming Dr Ann-Marie Madigan, Assistant Professor of Astrophysics at University of Colorado.
+Cork Astronomy Club was honoured to welcome Dr Ann-Marie Madigan, Assistant Professor of Astrophysics at University of Colorado, Boulder.
 There’s something odd going on in our solar system, and presence of a new planet (‘planet 9′) or a black hole have been proposed to account for it, but Dr Madigan has other ideas.

-In this talk she will show that these theories are unnecessary.
+In her talk she showed that these theories are unnecessary.
 In analogy with spiral arms and bars in galaxies, the collective gravity of individually small but collectively massive bodies can create such structure in the outer solar system.
 This explanation predicts that there is a (highly-inclined) disk of minor planets, more massive than the Kuiper Belt, awaiting discovery at the edge of our solar system.